 DAVE COLLINS, AP

 HARTFORD, Conn.
-(AP) — Kennedy cousin Michael Skakel faces a possible return to prison after the state Supreme Court reinstated his murder conviction in the killing of Martha Moxley in 1975 when they were 15 years old and neighbors in a wealthy enclave.
+(AP) — Kennedy cousin Michael Skakel faces a possible return to prison after the Connecticut Supreme Court reinstated his murder conviction in the killing of Martha Moxley in 1975 when they were 15 years old and neighbors in a wealthy enclave.

 The court issued a 4-3 decision Friday that rejected a lower court’s ruling that Skakel’s trial lawyer didn’t adequately represent him.
 Justice Peter T. Zarella wrote that the majority of the court concluded Skakel’s lawyer “rendered constitutionally adequate representation.”